 If copy is true, moving the file is copied rather than moved.
-Similarly, link creates a symlink instead.
+Similarly, link creates a symlink instead, and hardlink creates a hardlink.

 basedir overrides the library base directory for the destination.

 If the item is in an album, the album is given an opportunity to move its art.
 (This can be disabled by passing with\album=False.)